gridai/grid-docs/docs/features/runs/running-experiments-with-a-dockerfile.md

 # Running Experiments With a Dockerfile

 Grid supports the creation of Runs using `Dockerfile` files.
 Dockerfiles are a container specification that determines how images are be built.
 You can find documentation about Dockerfiles [here](https://docs.docker.com/engine/reference/builder).
-When using this option the requirements.txt in the root project directory is ignored.
-Unless explicity mentioned in a RUN command within the Dockerfile.
+When using this option, the requirements.txt file in the root project directory is ignored unless explicity stated in a RUN command within the Dockerfile.

 ### Step 0: Create a Dockerfile